 By the age of eight Abshire was playing professionally in local clubs, at bals des maisons, and at fais do-dos.
 During his apprenticeship and early training, he eventually played with and learned from two legendary Creole and Cajun musicians, the extremely influential accordionist Amédé Ardoin and his sometime accompanist, fiddler Lionel Leleux.

 The Invasion of Western Swing

 The following decade and a half were difficult for Abshire.
 He tried his hand at playing western swing on the fiddle with only moderate success.
-In 1942 he was drafted, but it soon became clear that his illiteracy and tentative grasp of the English language made him less than the most desirable inductee, and following a training accident in which his leg was broken, the Army shipped him back home.
+The US Army drafted him in 1942, but it soon became clear that his illiteracy and tentative grasp of the English language made him less than the most desirable inductee.
+Following a training accident in which his leg was broken, the Army shipped him back home.
 After the war, he worked at a sawmill until an accident there set him to work repairing oil-fired stoves, a service that likely was not in great demand.
-But then his fortunes changed, almost overnight.
-Returning Cajun GIs wanted to hear some of that old-time “chank-a-chank” music, and so did most of the Cajun populace.
+But then his fortunes changed almost overnight.
+Returning Cajun military personnel wanted to hear some of that old-time “chank-a-chank” music, and so did most of the Cajun populace.
 The return of the sound of the accordion is generally credited to another talented “country boy”—Iry Lejeune, a tragic figure who died at the height of fame in a late-night car accident returning from a gig in 1955.
 By the mid-1950s, Nathan Abshire had established his own career, which would see him through the next three decades.

 Flourishing in the Cajun Revival